 Art in DBT: Coordinating Art-based Interventions to Build Dialectical Behavioral Therapy Skills

 Coordinating Art Therapy and Dialectical Behavior Therapy (DBT) may offer clients more that what each treatment can offer alone.
 Wondering how coordinating visual art activities with DBT can enhance client benefits?
-This 6 CE program will review an approach and examples of strategic use of art-based interventions and DBT together, both in case planning and practice.
+This 6 hour program will review an approach and examples of strategic use of art-based interventions and DBT together, both in case planning and practice.
 An overview of DBT and traditional art therapy will be provided.
 Advantages of using these approaches simultaneously with child, adolescent, and adult populations will be identified.
 Participants will learn art-based interventions for children, adolescents, and adults to expand therapist applications in a variety of settings.
 Hands-on art tasks, using a variety of art materials, will further participant confidence in using art to build DBT skills in their own practice.
 (Instructor - Jessica Heckwolf, LCMFT, LPAT, ATR-BC)

 In-Person Workshop Series